device42/device42-docs/docs/getstarted/installation/installation-amazon-web-services.md

     style={{ width: '70%' }}
     />

-- And you're all set!
+And you're all set!
 Now is a good time to check out the [Getting started with Device42 documentation](getstarted/index.md) page.
 If you have any questions or issues that the documentation doesn't address, visit [our support page](https://support.device42.com) or email [support@device42.com](mailto:support@device42.com) to open a ticket.

 * * *

-### Generating a new AWS key pair for SSH access
+### Generating a New AWS Key Pair for SSH Access

 To generate a new SSH key pair for use on AWS, either click the **Create a key pair in EC2** link during configuration of your appliance or open up the [EC2 console](https://console.aws.amazon.com/ec2/v2/home), scroll the menu on the left-hand side to the **Network & Security** section, and choose **Key Pairs**: